PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 The following series of make script commands will run a typical full build and install of all components from sources.
 This is equivalent to `./make.sh all`.

-The variables at the top of the make script should be set before starting the build process, and the SD card partitioned and mounted ready for use.
+The contents of [`phantom_fpga_config.json`](phantom_fpga_config.json) should be set before starting the build process, and the SD card partitioned and mounted ready for use.

-If any kernel, U-Boot or Buildroot customisations are required (patches, overlays, etc.), these should be applied after fetching sources and before building these components.
+If any Linux kernel, U-Boot or Buildroot customisations are required (patches, overlays, etc.), these should be applied after fetching sources but before building these components.

 	./make.sh sources
-	./make.sh hwproject phantom_dummy_2
+	./make.sh hwproject
 	./make.sh implement
 	./make.sh fsbl
 	./make.sh uboot